slemire/slemire.github.io/_posts/2019-08-31-htb-writeup-onetwoseven.md

 ### Pivoting to the local administration page

-I can set up SSH tunneling to get access to 60080 on the server.
-But I need to pass the `-N` flag to SSH so it does try to spawn a shell.
+I'll use SSH tunneling to get access to port 60080 on the server.
+But I need to pass the `-N` flag to SSH so it does try to spawn a shell (because only SFTP is enabled).

 ```
 # ssh -L 60080:127.0.0.1:60080 -N ots-yODc2NGQ@10.10.10.133